 Utilize The Cancer Financial Assistance Coalition (CFAC): The CFAC is a group of national organizations that provide financial help to patients.
 They offer a searchable database of financial resources.

 Consider a Viatical Settlement: American Life Fund, a prominent viatical settlement provider, offers a financial solution for individuals with serious health diagnoses.
-A viatical settlement involves selling your life insurance policy to a third party for immediate funds, which can be more than its surrender value but less than its death benefit.
+A viatical settlement involves selling your life insurance policy to a third party for immediate funds, which are more than its surrender value but less than its death benefit.
 This option can be particularly helpful when faced with substantial medical costs.

 Every person’s financial situation is unique, and exploring all available options is critical.
 Open dialogue about financial worries can lead to resources and solutions that can alleviate the monetary burden of illnesses like cancer.
 For more details, contact American Life Fund today.